jameshughes89/cs2XX-ComputerArchitecture/site/labs/logic/sequential-logic.rst

         * **Component -> Wires -> Driver**

-    * Refer to the Test component's help to lean how to handle high impedance state
+    * Refer to the Test component's help to learn how to handle high impedance state

 #.
 Modify the above design to have the register's input and final output on the same signal lines